-The old Armenian city Tsahkadzor hosted the annual international business forum of the European Economic Union on 1-4 June 2008.
+The old Armenian city Tsahkadzor hosted the annual international business forum of the Eurasian Economic Union on 1-4 June 2008.

 The business forum was attended by businessmen and government officials responsible for international trade from Armenia, Belarus, Iran, Kazakhstan, Kyrgyzstan and Russia.
 As part of numerous dialogs and business meetings, the participants discussed industrial cooperation and interaction within EURASEC, and joint efforts in the banking, construction, pharma and agro industries.